ibm-cloud-docs/devsecops/devsecops-asset-based-evidence-collection.md

 ## Steps to store the asset information
 {: #devsecops-store-asset}

+## Steps to store the asset information
+{: #devsecops-store-asset}

 1. [Use the save_repo command](/docs/devsecops?topic=devsecops-devsecops-pipelinectl#save_repo):

-Save the asset information for a commit in the repository by using the following format, which is necessary for associating the build asset with the commit.
+Use the following format to save the asset information for a commit in the repository. which is necessary for associating the build asset with the commit.

 Examples:

-    ```
-    save_repo app-repo \
+    ```save_repo app-repo \
     url=https://github.ibm.com/org/my-app \
     path=my-app \
     commit=commit1 \